-The high cost and the necessity to turn to professional service providers is measured against extraordinary personalization that Sitecore provides to its followers.
-These are the main pros and cons of Sitecore content management system.
+The high cost and the necessity to turn to professional service providers are measured against extraordinary personalization that Sitecore provides to its followers.
+These are the main pros and cons of the Sitecore content management system.
 Only mid-market and enterprise-level companies can afford to bear considerable license costs and the solution’s customization and configuration in return for the capability to access their users in a more individual way.

 High personalization is especially relevant to businesses that deliver their services and products to highly diversified markets.
 That is why Procter & Gamble, SGS, LEO Pharma, Canon, Suzuki, Toshiba and many other companies have opted for Sitecore.